Involving community members in research

 Read more – assessment criteria, scoring and examples of responses.

-What constitutes a qualified consumer?
+What constitutes a qualified person with lived experience?

-How do I find a consumer?
+How do I find a person with lived experience?

 FAQs